scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation-part-1.md

 ## Value part 1: Public value

 Value in a commercial setting is quite commonly understood.
 When the context is 'private value', we're all familiar with measuring value through things like profits or return to shareholders.
+Lots of guidance on thinking about value is focussed on commercial settings which can lead us to assume that it's not relevant for public services.
+But with a few tweaks, we can apply most of it to our context.
+Understanding the differences between value in a commercial setting and value in public services helps us to understand the tweaks needed to unlock existing guidance measuring value.

 The Civil Service is not a commercial setting so profit or return to shareholders are pretty usefuless ways of measuring our value.
 Our goal is satisfy the public's needs through public services, so **our context is [public value](https://en.wikipedia.org/wiki/Public_value)**.

 How do we measure public value?
 Public value is defined as two things in the context of public service delivery by the Civil  Service: